Manage Business Intelligence components

 In Pentaho Data Catalog, under the Business Intelligence section, you can create (locally), import, organize, and maintain metadata for third-party Business Intelligence (BI) components.
 This section provides step-by-step guides for all available actions under the Actions menu, including how to add BI servers, folders, reports, charts, datasets, data flows, and so on.

 Using these actions, you can manually build or extend the BI hierarchy, which is especially useful when simulating environments, onboarding external metadata, or customizing catalog content.
-You can also use options such as Import and Export to synchronize with external BI tools like Tableau server or to migrate metadata across environments.
+You can also use options such as Import and Export to synchronize with external BI tools like Tableau server and Power BI servers or to migrate metadata across environments.

-Import and sync Tableau server components into Data Catalog
+Import and sync BI server (Tableau or Power BI) components into Data Catalog

-In Data Catalog, you can import and sync metadata and components from a connected Tableau server to populate the Business Intelligence hierarchy.
-The imported components include Tableau sites, projects, datasets, reports, dashboards, charts, and data fields.
+In Data Catalog, you can import and sync metadata and components from a connected Tableau and Power BI server to populate the Business Intelligence hierarchy.
+Imported components can include sites or tenants, projects or workspaces or apps, reports or dashboards, report pages, charts or visuals, datasets, tables, fields, and dataflows.

-Importing Tableau server components helps you to visualize and manage reporting structures within Data Catalog.
-It enables governance activities such as classification, tagging, and sensitivity labeling of Tableau assets.
+Importing BI server components helps you to visualize and manage reporting structures within Data Catalog.
+It enables governance activities such as classification, tagging, and sensitivity labeling of BI components.
 Importing also ensures that the metadata stays up to date with the source system.
+This guide depicts the procedure to import BI server components.

 Perform the following steps to import and sync Tableau server components into Data Catalog: